 Colin appeared in over 320 games for Charlton Athletic over an 8-year period.
 “Alan Mullery took over and told me honestly ‘Look Paddy, I want to bring in my own players and I am planing to sign a new winger called Carl Harris’.
 So, as my long time friend Keith Peacock had just become manager at Gillingham I joined them for a couple of seasons, even though I had 8 months left of my contract, and had a lovely time.
 It was a smashing club to play for.
 I drifted into non-league with Dartford and then Tooting & Mitcham and finally ended my playing career at Bromley.
 I had a spell as an assistant manager there with Trevor Ford and then as a manager in my own right at Margate for a while but managing wasn’t for me.”

 “At 40 I was fortunate to get a job at Westminster School in London coaching football and also tending to the pitches.
 That was in my blood because as a nipper at Stevenage I would lend a hand with the pitch maintenance and also helped at my local cricket club too nursing the wickets.
 Roger Alwyn, the Charlton Chairman found out what I was up too and offered me work looking after their training pitches.
 Frankly the lure of the place was impossible to turn down and of course the club ultimately returned to the Valley after ground sharing at Selhurst Park and Upton Park.
 I eventually became head groundsman at the new stadium, it was perfect.
-I have been here ever since and part of Charlton for 40 years.”
+I was part of Charlton for 40 years.”
+Paddy retired in 2014.

 These days Paddy keeps fit by playing Cricket every weekend in the summer although he doesn’t pull on the football boots any more.
 “No more football for me, but I do enjoy watching my son David play.
 He was at Welling and Gravesend and actually played in a FA cup-tie at Villa Park, that was a proud moment.
 I have two daughters, Lisa and Becky and I am a busy Grandfather too.”